-The BWSA is a totally volunteer organization and we are constantly in need of parents of younger children to join as coaches and board members and grow with their children and the league.
+The BWSA is a volunteer organization and we are constantly in need of parents of younger children to join as coaches and board members and grow with their children and the league.

-The BWSA has two seasons each year.
-The Fall Season runs from August through October with the application deadline in early July, while the Spring Season runs from March through May with the application deadline in early February.
+The BWSA hosts two seasons each year.
+The Fall Season runs from mid-August through October with the application deadline in early July, while the Spring Season runs from mid-March through May with the application deadline in early February.
 Participants must both register and pay the appropriate

 The Big Walnut Heroes is our volunteer parent coached travel program.
 The available divisions in this program is variable and dependent upon coaches who choose to serve in the capacity required for a one year commitment beginning in June of each year.
 Teams participate in the Mid-Ohio Select Soccer League (MOSSL)

 The Freedom Soccer Club is our professionally coached affiliate.
 Teams participate in the Mid-Ohio Select Soccer League (MOSSL), Buckeye Premier League (BPL), Ohio South State League (OSSL), and in the Midwest Regional League (MRL).

 For more information regarding either of the Select programs, click on the appropriate tabs at the top of this page.

 The Big Walnut Soccer Association (BWSA)is dedicated to the education of soccer and good sportsmanship in a fun, community environment.
 Players are taught the value of hard work, perseverance, teamwork and respect.
 We strive to create a positive, energetic learning experience for children and parents as well.